7 User Identity Alternatives to 3rd-Party Cookies

 - Verification and measurement service IDs

 Adopting Admixer ID will help website and media owners increase the value of their inventory for advertisers, eCPMs and allow them to compete with data-rich Walled Gardens.
 The solution will enable advertisers to conduct cross-channel campaigns, measure and verify reach without compromising user identity.
+It is one of the most sustainable alternatives to third-party cookies.

 Advertisers should define their most important channels and platforms for user acquisition and retention – and choose user IDs they need to support accordingly.
 They also should define their primary countries – it affects what solutions are available for this region and how big the coverage is.
 To get more data directly from users, advertisers should think about convincing customers to share this information, perhaps with loyalty programs or personalized discounts.